5 ways to relax near Vail, from nearby hot springs to IV bars

-“In so doing, participants reap the benefits that are touted in mainstream media currently — clarity, relaxation, lower blood pressure, well-being and an experience of inherent kindness,” said Dogma instructor and trainer Elena Georgouse, who teaches a weekly, free meditation class at the gym.
+“In so doing, participants reap the benefits that are touted in mainstream media currently — clarity, relaxation, lower blood pressure, well-being and an experience of inherent kindness,” said Dogma substitute instructor and trainer Elena Georgouse, who taught a weekly, free meditation class at the gym.

 Meditation might help you be more aware of your form or preparations the next time you get on the hill.